globulario/Globular/README.md

 * [File (give access to server file system)](https://github.com/davecourtois/globulehub/tree/master/file)

 ###  *share-as-little-as-possible*
 Microservices, aka Microservice Architecture, is an architectural style that structures an application as a collection of small autonomous services, modeled around a business domain.
-Each service run inside their own process, as a result, each services are isolated from each other, so their impact are minimal.
+Each service run inside it own process, as a result, each service is isolated from all other, so it impact is minimal.
 It's possbile to extend the level of functionality of the whole system by simply create a new service.
 ### What is *Globular*
-If the serices are the brick's, then *Globular* is the mortar.
+If the services are the brick's, then *Globular* is the mortar.
 All services define by Globular are plain gRpc service.
 I create those set of service as basic *web-application* brick's.
 But essensitly any gRpc services can by added to Globular whitout any problems.
 The role of globular is to manage all those independent services and present them to web-application as a Whole.

-Funtionalities offer by Globular are:
+Funtionalities offer by Globular are,
 * Give a global entry point to services via a web server (http/https)
 * Starting/stopping services
 * Keep services alive as needed